-Barcelona nightlife has a place for everyone.
-Perfect for travellers looking to immerse themselves in local cuisine and culture, it’s also welcoming of those in need of a taste of the signature Barcelona disco scene.
+Barcelona nightlife has a place for everyone, and has been described as the party capital of world by some.
+Perfect for travellers looking to immerse themselves in local cuisine and culture, it’s also welcoming of those in need of a taste of the signature Barcelona disco scene, as well as stag or hen parties.
 If you’re venturing into the city, be sure to throw some of these pointers into your itinerary.

 When to Kick Off Your Night